-1. Each site is surveyed in the OZOLS database to ascertain the natural values owned, the potential fixed natural values, as well as to obtain information on possible restrictions during logging.

-- 2. Mar,22 -Apr,22 all forest plots are inspected according to LATbio, the red plots indicated in the database with a high risk to natural values are additionally assessed according to the data available in OZOLS and included in the list of surveyed plots. - 3.
-Mar,22 -Apr,22 all red plots (Latbio) shall be surveyed in nature, based on forest stand data, felling distance and plot area. - 4.
-Mar,22 -Apr,22 audits are made to all red plots (Latbio) as well as all non-forest lands. - 5.
-All logging/chipping sites are surveyed in nature at least once before starting work.
-Additional site surveys are organized and conducted as needed. - 6.
-Material from an existing or potential habitat shall not enter the Sveaskog Baltfor supply chain flow unless it has been obtained through a habitat improvement procedure in accordance with approval form the Nature Conservation Department. - 7.
-Carry out work safety inspections at suppliers (if necessary, their contractors, cooperation partners) at the beginning of cooperation, re-inspect once in a 12-month period. - 8.
+- 1. Each site was surveyed in the OZOLS database to ascertain the natural values owned, the potential fixed natural values, as well as to obtain information on possible restrictions during logging. - 2.
+All logging/chipping sites were surveyed in nature at least once before starting work.
+Additional site surveys are organized and conducted as needed. - 3.
+Material from an existing or potential habitat shall not enter the Sveaskog Baltfor supply chain flow unless it has been obtained through a habitat improvement procedure in accordance with approval form the Nature Conservation Department. - 4.
+Carry out work safety inspections at suppliers (if necessary, their contractors, cooperation partners) at the beginning of cooperation, re-inspect once in a 12-month period. - 5.
 Sveaskog Baltfor's supply chain must not contain material obtained in violation of occupational safety.